 The Queen has worn a face mask for the first time in public.
 The 94-year-old monarch was making a personal pilgrimage to the grave of the Unknown Warrior in Westminster Abbey to mark the centenary of his burial.

-The private visit comes ahead of Remembrance Day commemorations on Sunday (November 8).
+The private visit came ahead of Remembrance Day commemorations on Sunday (8 November).

 The Queen wore all black for the sombre service which the monarch had requested, due to the Covid-19 pandemic postponing planned Remembrance events across the UK.

 Her Majesty's Equerry, Lieutenant Colonel Nana Kofi Twumasi-Ankrah, was pictured placing a bouquet of flowers at the grave of the Unknown Warrior on behalf of the Queen during the ceremony.